 - Do you prefer reading books with animals or people as the main character?

-Early chapter books are a wonderful tool to help children become independent readers.
+Early reader books are a wonderful tool to help children become independent readers.
 Choosing a book from a familiar series makes reading less stressful and encourages them to choose what to read next.
-They provide comfort for children before branching out into chapter books.
+They provide comfort for children before branching into chapter books.

-While there is a large and growing variety of beginning chapter books, not all are suitable for every reader.
-This is mainly down to how different publishers level books.
-Soon I will post an article on different levelling systems and how you can convert from one system to another.
+While there is a large and growing variety of easy reader books, not all are suitable for every reader.
+This is down to how different publishers level books.
+If you are interested, I will post an article on different levelling systems and how you can convert from one system to another.

-Finally, a resource to find recommendations of early chapter books and just-right books.
-Every year the Geisel Award awards authors and illustrator of this style of book.
+I want to share a resource to help you find quality early reader books.
+Every year the Geisel Award awards authors and illustrator of beginner readers.
 You can search the American Library Association (ALA) website for previous winners.
-It is also a good place to find the names of authors who write this kind of book.
+It is also a good place to find the names of authors who write beginning chapter books.